IgnatikVodichka/Python-Projects/README.md

 # Python-Projects
-Python notes

-These are just my study notes for python.
+These are just my study notes for python and exercises.

 You are welcome to check them out and copy if you need them.

 All explanaitions are in comments.

+Some exercises also have Graphical Block Algorithms.